 What Is RSV?

-So, what is RSV, and is RSV contagious?
-RSV is a common virus that typically causes cold-like symptoms though it can cause more important infections involving the lungs as well.
+RSV is a common virus that typically causes cold-like symptoms, though it can cause more important infections involving the lungs as well.
 Most children have had it by the time they are 2 years old and recover from the illness within a week or two.

 Sometimes, the symptoms can progress and a person can experience difficulty breathing, lethargy, and apnea.
-These symptoms indicate that RSV has developed into RSV bronchiolitis, a lung infection that can be caused by the virus.
+These symptoms indicate that RSV has developed into RSV bronchiolitis.
+This is a lung infection that can be caused by the virus.
 Premature infants are especially susceptible to this.

 Is RSV Contagious?